 - Google Assistant

-The Galaxy Note 8 evolves beyond the Galaxy S8 slightly, but it's a comfortable step forward for those with an older Note model (assuming you didn't take the Note 7, given that was approaching impossible to do in the UK).
+The Galaxy Note 8 evolves beyond the Galaxy S8 slightly, but it's a comfortable step forward for those with an older Note model.

 There are some clever features, however, like the ability to double install messenger apps so you can login with different credentials (irrelevant of single or double SIM).
 Anyone who needs a work account as well as a personal account will be happy with these options.
 It's a similar idea to what Huawei offers in its P10, or EMUI 5.1 software.